Franco-Diaz-Licham/SuggestionsApp/README.md

 6. Login Page: users can create an account and login to the website to access resources whidden behind a login/

 ![Login](https://github.com/Franco-Diaz-Licham/SuggestionsApp/assets/138960498/9f4b7504-93b7-44f7-9369-40754599bf79)

-Future improvements include:
-1. Introducing other departments.
-2. User interface for suggetion categories.

-This is a practice project based on Tim Corey's course on C# Application Development.